Table of Contents

 How Do Cats Perceive Time?

-I wonder about this every time I must leave her alone for a couple of hours.
-I not only wonder if she gets lonely but also if she gets bored all by herself.
+Have you ever wondered whether your cat perceives time the same as you?
+I wonder about this whenever I need to leave my cat alone for a couple of hours.
+It’s not only a question of whether she gets lonely but also if she gets bored all by herself.
+And this is largely dependent on how they perceive time.

 However, cats do have a strong grasp of time based on natural cues and the presence of a dependable daily routine.
 I’ve mentioned lots of times that cats love routine.
 This is why they can anticipate when certain things will happen, like their feeding time or the time you come home from work.
 They can determine time through daily cues such as daylight, birdsongs, and your schedule.